matthewrh/challengepy/README.md

 # Penn Labs Server Challenge
-**IMPORTANT:** I've continued this project in my spare time because I really enjoyed working on it and wanted to keep refining and adding features on my own.
+**IMPORTANT:** I've continued this project in my spare time because I really enjoyed working on it and wanted to keep refining and adding features.
 To view the code that was submitted by the deadline, please go [here](https://github.com/matthewrh/challengepy/tree/80f3ab07d93c505bd8a2596d70c485e7117df06c).

 ## Installation